onenkos/project/README.md

-# project of Onenko, Golitsyn and Kumarov.
+# project of Onenko, Golitsyn and Tumanov